joshuadavidnelson/archived-post-status/readme.txt

 = 0.3.8 - December 15, 2023 =

-Ownership of this plugin is being transfered to [Joshua David Nelson](https://profiles.wordpress.org/joshuadnelson/).
+Ownership of this plugin is being transferred to [Joshua David Nelson](https://profiles.wordpress.org/joshuadnelson/).
 A huge thank you to @fjarrett for his work on this plugin to this point.
 More info to come soon, keep an eye on the [Github Repository](https://github.com/joshuadavidnelson/archived-post-status/)!

 This update includes:
 - Tested up to WordPress 6.4.2